Fayti1703/Linux-Documentation/Documentation.md

 ## Fakeroot

-Fakeroot creates a environment that simulates root privileges on a command.
-It fooles the command process that it runs as root.
+Fakeroot creates an environment that "simulates" root privileges on a command.
+It fools the process to think it is being run as root.

 ## File Extensions

 Linux does not know any file extensions.
-It determines the type of a file by the file header.
+It determines the type of a file by the first few bytes of the contents (called the "magic bytes").
 Use whatever you want.

 ## Special Chaining Operators